Sharma-Pranav/forecast-sandbox-lite/docs/Appendix.md

 The evidence demonstrates that:

-* Theta/SES models **minimize drift**, the critical failure mode.
+* Theta/SES models **reduce directional drift**, a critical failure mode.
-* Chronos2 handles complex structure without overreacting.
+* Chronos2 accommodates mixed structure without aggressive overreaction.
 * Croston preserves stability for zero-heavy SKUs.
 * LightGBM is unsuitable for fresh categories **without driver data**.

-### Stability, not complexity, is the determinant.
+### Stability, when matched to structure, dominates complexity

 ---

 ## **Operationally**

-A stable anchor model eliminates:
+A stable, structure-aligned anchor model reduces:

 * excessive overrides
-* store-planner misalignment
+* store–planner misalignment
 * week-to-week forecast resets
 * spiraling exception handling

 And enables:

 * consistent ordering
-* predictable labor/waste planning
+* predictable labor and waste planning
-* clean exception signals
+* cleaner exception signals

 ---

 ## **Economically**

-Stable models reduce:
+Structure-aligned stability reduces:

 * re-forecasting cycles
 * waste from positive bias
 * stockouts from negative bias
 * planning churn and meeting load

-These are real cost centers in fresh operations.
+These are material cost centers in fresh operations.

 ---

 # **Deployment Decision**

-> **Theta-family smoothing + SES/Holt + Chronos2 = the canonical fresh-forecasting ensemble.**
+> **Use Theta-family smoothing and SES/Holt as the default signal where structure is stable.**
-> **Croston methods = the anchor for intermittent SKUs.**
+> **Use Croston methods for intermittent SKUs.**
+> **Use Chronos2 when demand structure is mixed or uncertain.**
-> **LightGBM = only used once driver data (discounts, stockout hours, weather) is integrated.**
+> **Introduce LightGBM only once driver data (discounts, stockout hours, weather) is integrated.**

 Fallbacks are allowed **only** when: